In Trump’s shadow, Congress-at-home eyes reboot during virus

 Porter knows firsthand what’s being lost with Congress away.

-As the pandemic emerged, she wrote a letter asking the Centers for Disease Control and Prevention asking to provide free virus testing as country scrambled to slow the spread of COVID-19.
+As the pandemic emerged, she wrote a letter asking the Centers for Disease Control and Prevention to provide free virus testing as country scrambled to slow the spread of COVID-19.

 “They blew us off,” she said.